Devan (film): Release and reception

 A reviewer wrote:"An interesting screenplay, with suspense, action, vendetta and patriotism weaved in, the male characters are well-etched, and the female characters given just enough scope to justify their presence in the film.
 Only that the film is a bit too lengthy and could have been trimmed a little".
 Chennaionline.com wrote "‘Devan’ is an impressive debut by actor-turned-director Arun Pandian".
 The Hindu wrote "There is a laudable theme that has been touched upon and, of course, plenty of action.
 Probably proper pruning and crisp narration would have done "Devan" a world of good".
 Cinesouth wrote "Story, Screenplay, Produced and Directed by- Arun Pandian.
-He had done a good job as he blended suspense and realistic screenplay very well initially, but as soon as Vijayakanth makes his entry, Arun Pandian begins to loose his grip on the screenplay.
+He had done a good job as he blended suspense and realistic screenplay very well initially, but as soon as Vijayakanth makes his entry, Arun Pandian begins to lose his grip on the screenplay.
 Even a newborn could easily predict the next step that he intends to take when the court releases him.
 The screenplay is so predictable and routine.
 However, all these drawbacks are very well covered up by the excellent performances by the lead artists and the magnificent cinematography of Selvakumar.
 These two factors have together rescued 'Devan' from being an utter disaster".

 The film was dubbed in Telugu as Mass with Srihari replacing Karthik.